Position Title: Mental Health Clinician, Crisis Response Team

 - Other duties as assigned by the Program Director and/or Coordinator.

-Compensation: Dependent upon credentials and qualifications.
-Salary placements generally occur near the minimum to midpoint of the range.
-North Range Behavioral Health offers eligible employees a comprehensive benefit package including medical, dental, and vision coverage, paid time off, holiday pay, retirement savings plan, and much more!
+Wage placements are dependent upon qualifications and experience.
+Applicants who meet the minimum qualifications can expect the starting wage rate of $19.87 per hour.
+Those with additional and relevant qualifications may place at a higher rate.
+Eligible employees are offered a comprehensive benefit package including medical, dental, and vision coverage, paid time off, holidays, retirement savings plan, and much more!
 Bilingual skills may be compensated additionally.

 North Range Behavioral Health is among the largest employers in Weld County, and provides compassionate, comprehensive care for people who face mental health and addiction challenges.
 Our team members are hard workers, and we strongly believe in the importance of a healthy work/life balance.
 We provide cutting-edge tools, training and thoughtful supervision to our employees to assist them in their professional development.